antvis/G2Plot/docs/api/plots/radar.en.md

 <description>**required** _string_</description>

-The radar map maps to the field corresponding to the circumference Angle, which is generally a classification field.
+The radar map maps to the field corresponding to the circumference angle, which is generally a classification field.

 #### yField